c-blake/bu/doc/zeh.md

 `zeh -c $ZDOTDIR/history`

+XXX should really add a bunch of vignettes here.

 # Future work
 An idea for near-term extensions might be adding a fancier filter language than just "length >= min", such as the first whitespace delimited command is not in